davidhellmann/craftcms-baukasten/README.md

 - `Dumper (free)`: Bringing larapack/dd to Craft 3
 - `Elements Panel (free)`: Adds an Elements and an Eager-Loading panel to the debug toolbar.
 - `Empty Coalesce (free)`: Empty Coalesce adds the ??? operator to Twig that will return the first thing that is defined, not null, and not empty.
+- `Formie (paid)`: Formie is a Craft CMS plugin for creating user-friendly forms that your content editors will love.
 - `Imager X (paid)`: Ninja powered image transforms.
 - `Minify (free)`: A simple plugin that allows you to minify blocks of HTML, CSS, and JS inline in Craft CMS templates.
 - `Navigation (paid)`: A Craft CMS plugin to create navigation menus for your site.